casillajec/pygame-ai/docs/_build/html/_sources/index.rst.txt

 of :py:class:`~.GameObject`.

-You can see how the library works by downloading our :ref:`example_game`, or you can visit the :ref:`guide` to see how to implement that same game.
+You can see how the library works by downloading our :ref:`example_game`, or you can visit the :ref:`guide` to see how to implement a simple game using the library's core functions.

 So far these are the major techniquest that have been implemented: